 They also contractually provide many additional services, including dental benefit and pharmacy benefits management, health and life management, correctional service, and home aid assistance.
 Health Net provides health insurance to 11 million persons, and merged with Centene to create the biggest Medicare managed care company in the US.
 Plans are offered to about 6 million persons in all states.
 HMO, PPO, and POS products are available.

 For persons under age 65, single and multi-person Marketplace plans are offered, with, and without a federal subsidy.
-Coverage is available in the following 10 states: Arkansas, Florida, Georgia, Illinois, Indiana, Massachusetts, Mississippi, New Hampshire, Ohio, Texas, Washington, and Wisconsin.
+Coverage is available in the following 18 states: Arizona, Arkansas, Florida, Georgia, Illinois, Indiana, Kansas, Mississippi, Missouri, New Hampshire, Nevada, North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, Texas, and Washington.
 Ambetter underwrites plans, and generally, rates are extremely competitive.
 Popular policies include Balanced Care 1, Balanced Care 2, Balanced Care 5, Balanced Care 10, Balanced Care 11, Essential Care 2, and Secure Care 1.

 Several of the most prominent Centene companies are Cenpatico (Arizona), Sunshine Health (Florida), Peach State Health Plan (Georgia), Illinicare Health (Illinois), Sunflower Health Plan (Kansas), Centurion (Minnesota, Tennessee, Vermont, and New Mexico), Magnolia Health (Mississippi), Buckeye Health Plan (Ohio), Trillium (Oregon), Absolute Total Care (South Carolina), Superior HMO (Texas), Coordinated Care (Washington), and MHS Health Wisconsin (Wisconsin).

 Centurion provides staffing services to correctional institutions and government agencies.
 Coverage is offered in 13 states.
-As a World Economic Forum Strategic Partner, facilities, specialty services, advanced technology, and personalized care are provided in Spain and the United Kingdom.
+As a World Economic Forum Strategic Partner, facilities, specialty services, advanced technology, and personalized care are provided in Spain, Latin America, and the United Kingdom.